-Further regulatory actions by Federal Aviation Administration is seen in the promulgation by the FAA of Part 36 of the Federal Aviation Regulations.
+Further regulatory action by Federal Aviation Administration is seen in the promulgation by the FAA of Part 36 of the Federal Aviation Regulations.
 Part 36 sets standards, as provided for by the 1968 amendment which added Section 611 to the 1958 Act, for type certification of future subsonic transport category aircraft and of turbojet aircraft regardless of category.
 Part 36 does not require the retrofit of existing aircraft; however, the FAA has stated in the preamble to Part 36 that further noise reduction will be required as technology progresses.

-In the Noise Control Act of 197242 Congress declared that "Federal action is essential to deal with major noise sources in commerce, the control of which requires national uniformity of treatment."43 The purpose of the Act is the "effective coordination of Federal research and activity in noise control."44 To this end the Act authorizes the establishment of Federal noise emission standards for products distributed in commerce as well as providing information concerning those standards to the public.45 to the Federal Aviation Act of 1958, previously cited, applies to the FAA noise reduction programs in lieu of the more general provisions of the Noise Control Act.
-47 A principal provision of the 1972 Amendment requires the FAA, after consultation with the Secretary of Transportation and EPA, to prescribe and amend standards for the measurement of aircraft noise and sonic boom in order to protect the public health and welfare.
-48 The Noise Control Act further amends the 1968 Amendment by requiring the EPA to submit to the FAA proposed regulations to provide for the control and abatement of aircraft noise and sonic boom as EPA determines is necessary to protect the public health and welfare.
-49
+In the Noise Control Act of 1972 Congress declared that "Federal action is essential to deal with major noise sources in commerce, the control of which requires national uniformity of treatment."
+The purpose of the Act is the "effective coordination of Federal research and activity in noise control."
+To this end the Act authorizes the establishment of Federal noise emission standards for products distributed in commerce as well as providing information concerning those standards to the public.

+While the Noise Control Act requires each Federal agency to consult with the Administrator of the Environmental Protection Agency (EPA) in prescribing standards and regulations respecting noise, it specifically provides that the 1968 Amendment to the Federal Aviation Act of 1958, previously cited, applies to the FAA noise reduction programs in lieu of the more general provisions of the Noise Control Act.
+A principal provision of the 1972 Amendment requires the FAA, after consultation with the Secretary of Transportation and EPA, to prescribe and amend standards for the measurement of aircraft noise and sonic boom in order to protect the public health and welfare.
+The Noise Control Act further amends the 1968 Amendment by requiring the EPA to submit to the FAA proposed regulations to provide for the control and abatement of aircraft noise and sonic boom as EPA determines is necessary to protect the public health and welfare.